General Terms and Conditions - Service Provision

 6Duration

-Agreements entered into between the company and its clients may concern either recurrent services (ongoing services), a clearly defined service, or a service for a determined period (cf. the offer or order document).
+Agreements entered into between YourTech and its clients concern either the performance of recurring services (successive services), a clearly defined service, or a service of a fixed duration (see the offer or order document).

-If the agreement is concluded for a clearly defined service or for a determined period, it ends once the service is completed or the term has expired.
-The client may still end this agreement prematurely by paying for the completed services and a lump-sum compensation set at 20% of the total outstanding amount, as lost earnings (Article 1794 of the Civil Code).
+Where the agreement is concluded for a clearly defined service or for a fixed duration, it ends once the service is completed or once the term of the agreement has expired.
+The client may nevertheless terminate this agreement early by paying for the services performed and a fixed indemnity set at 20% of the total amount remaining due as lost earnings (Article 1794 of the Civil Code).

-If the agreement is concluded for an indefinite period (recurrent services) or if the duration is not contractually determined, either party may terminate it by giving one (1) month’s notice.
+Where the agreement is concluded for an indefinite period (recurring services) or where the duration is not contractually determined, either party may terminate it by giving one (1) month's notice.
 The notice must be sent by registered letter.
-The notice period begins on the first day of the month following the receipt of the registered letter.
-In all cases, the letter is presumed to have been received within three working days of its dispatch.
-During the notice period, these general conditions, as well as any specific agreements, remain in effect.
+The notice period begins on the first day of the month following receipt of the registered letter.
+In all cases, the registered letter is presumed received within three working days of dispatch.
+During the notice period, these general terms and conditions as well as any specific agreements remain in force.

-However, the agreement shall be automatically terminated without prior notice by YourTech in the following cases, without prejudice to the company’s right to claim damages:
+The agreement shall, however, be terminated by operation of law and without prior notice by YourTech in the cases set out below, without prejudice to YourTech's right to claim compensation:

 • In the event of the client's bankruptcy;